zivadinac/TreeHMM-local/README.md

 Now in matlab, as per Adrianna's Documentation_TreeHMMcode.pdf:
 `mex -largeArrayDims -I/usr/local/include -I/usr/local/Cellar/boost/1.68.0 -lgsl -lgslcblas EMBasins.cpp BasinModel.o TreeBasin.o`
-You will need Boost libraries to compile (set available version above).
+You will need Boost libraries to compile (set available version in mex-ing command above).

-Now copy EMBasins.mexa64 (note Adrianna's one had mexmaci, not mexa -- it was for mac) to the working directory, and run Matlab from there.
+Now copy EMBasins.mexa64 (on Mac .mexmaci, not .mexa) to the working directory, and run Matlab from there.
-In matlab on the CLI, I tried: params = EMBasins(), now it crashed with an internal error,
+In matlab on the CLI, you can run: params = EMBasins(...).
+See fit_prentice.m for an example.
- but I think that's because I didn't pass any params!
- At least, it doesn't say EMBasins not found.

 From matlab when EMBasins() is called, actually the mexFunction() inside EMBasins.cpp gets called.
 See:
 https://www.mathworks.com/help/matlab/apiref/mexfunction.html
 Currently mexFunction() creates an HMM model.